 Economic Development Priority Need includes the need to foster the competitiveness of Nebraska's business and industrial sector, and as a result, assist in the economic development of Nebraska's communities and people.
-Although the goal outcome indicators were not met.
-The first priority of utilizing CDBG funds to invest in public facilities and improvement activities that make economic opportunities available to low and moderate income persons, by creating and/or retaining jobs for low-moderate income individuals did create/retain 40 jobs.
-The outcome indicator was not met because only 2 applications were awarded.
+The first priority of utilizing CDBG funds to invest in public facilities and improvement activities that make economic opportunities available to low and moderate income persons, by creating and/or retaining jobs for low- moderate income individuals did create/retain 61 jobs.
+The outcome indicator was not met because only three applications were awarded.
 This objective was addressed in Nebraska by other state programs.

-The second economic development priority outcome indicator of promoting the retention and expansion of existing businesses in Nebraska, and the startup of new businesses in Nebraska, and the immigration of out-of-state businesses relocating or expanding into Nebraska of assisting 7 businesses was not met.
-Only 2 applications were submitted and awarded under this priority.
-This objective was addressed in Nebraska by other state programs.
+The second economic development priority outcome indicator of promoting the retention and expansion of existing businesses in Nebraska, and the startup of new businesses in Nebraska, and the immigration of out-of-state businesses relocating or expanding into Nebraska of assisting 7 businesses was met.